Vladislav Larin

-Vladislav Vladimirovich Larin (Владислав Владимирович Ларин; born 7 October 1995) is a Russian taekwondo fighter, World and European Champion and fivefold Grand Prix series winner.
+Vladislav Vladimirovich Larin (Владислав Владимирович Ларин; born 7 October 1995) is a Russian taekwondo fighter, Olympic, World and European Champion, and fivefold Grand Prix series winner.

+Larin initially qualified for the 2024 Summer Olympics as an Individual Neutral Athlete (AIN), but the International Olympic Committee did not declare him neutral and he was not invited to the Games as a result.

 Early life

 Vladislav Larin was born 7 October 1995 in the village of Kotkozero, Karelia.
 When he was five, his family moved to Petrozavodsk, the capital of Karelia.
 He practiced artistic gymnastics before receiving a longtime hand injury at the age of 5, urging him to discontinue.
-In 2002 he switched to taekwondo, attending and finishing the Institute for Physical Culture, Sports and Tourism of the Petrozavodsk State University, where he practiced taekwondo.
+In 2002, he switched to taekwondo, attending and graduating from the Institute for Physical Culture, Sports and Tourism of the Petrozavodsk State University, where he practiced taekwondo.

 Personal life

 On 16 August 2020, Larin married ninefold Russian poomse taekwondo champion Anastasia.
 Their wedding took place in Karelia.

+Political stance

+Larin was among the two Russian athletes barred from entering the 2023 World Taekwondo Championships due to his explicit support for the Russian invasion of Ukraine.
+Larin shot a video in which he called on people to donate for the mobilized Russian soldiers.
+In October 2023, the Security Service of Ukraine was considering opening a case against Larin whom they accused of financing terrorism and encroachment on the territorial integrity and inviolability of Ukraine.
+On October 18, Larin was added to the Myrotvorets list.